DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 ## What we changed

-We moved the section back underneath a Work experience section, and reinstated the Unpaid experience section.
+We moved the section back underneath the Work experience section, and reinstated the Unpaid experience section.

 We reordered the Add job form, to make the ‘Name of employer’ the first field, as this was often what candidates recalled first.